Corey4005/swirll-cam-cloud-classifier/README.md

 # Welcome to swirll-cam-cloud-classifier repo!

-The goal of this repository is to provide students at UAH with an opportunity to collaborate on a github project developing a cloud classifier for the SWIRLL roundshot camera, as well as provide a sample methodology for this work.
+The goal of this repository is to provide students at UAH with an opportunity to collaborate on a github project developing a cloud classifier for the SWIRLL roundshot camera, as well as provide a sample methodology.

 # Task List and Progress
 - [x] Download raw cloud image dataset and share to this repo.